Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `height`

+*Read-only*.
 The height of the mobile above the ground.

 **Returns**: